Environmental Chamber for Large Component Reliability Testing Level 2

 Quick Summary

-The Department of Energy's National Laboratory of the Rockies (NLR) is seeking quotes for an Environmental Chamber for Large Component Reliability Testing (Level 2).
-This Solicitation (RFQ) aims to procure equipment for PV reliability research, capable of testing large format modules.
-Proposals are due March 4, 2026, at 5:00 PM Mountain Time.
+The National Laboratory of the Rockies (NLR), a U.S. Department of Energy (DOE) national laboratory managed by Alliance for Energy Innovation, LLC, is seeking quotes for an Environmental Chamber for Large Component Reliability Testing (Level 2) for its facility in Golden, CO.
+This Firm Fixed-Price Purchase Order aims to procure equipment for testing PV modules and other large components.
+Proposals are due April 15, 2026.

-- Set-Aside: None specified.
-Preference given to domestic offers per the Buy American Act.
+- Set-Aside: None specified, but preference for domestic offers per the Buy American Act.

 Submission & Evaluation